Wei-YuChen/Tarot_predition/README.md

 - Codemagic looks for [`codemagic.yaml`](codemagic.yaml) in the repository root.
 Pushes to `main` (or manual runs) will trigger the `mystic_tarot_static_export` workflow to lint, type-check, and generate the Capacitor static export via `npm run build:app`.
 - Build notifications are sent to `highandhigh96@hotmail.com` and `fish760217@gmail.com`; update [`codemagic.yaml`](codemagic.yaml) if you need to notify additional recipients.
+- The workflow installs dependencies with `npm install` (instead of `npm ci`) so optional packages like `@capacitor-community/admob` can be resolved automatically when the registry is reachable.
 - After committing the file, press **Check for configuration file** in the Codemagic UI to validate the setup and start your next build (including automated screenshot generation).

 ## 📄 License